-This story behind this site began over 35 years ago.
+The story behind this site began almost forty years ago.
 From 1981 to 1993, I survived four brain tumor operations and the effects of a severe back injury.
-Since recuperating from my third brain tumor operation in December of 1991, I have shared with anyone who will listen, the phrase that you saw on the Home page of this site, focus on the moment and TRUST in GOD'S LOVE.
+Since recuperating from my third brain tumor operation in December of 1991, I have shared with anyone who would listen, the phrase that you saw on the Home page of this site, focus on the moment and TRUST in GOD'S LOVE.

-In addition to being blessed with a wonderful wife, three great sons, four beautiful grandchildren, wonderful parents and my Catholic Faith, the discovery of this truth has made the most difference in my life.
-For over 25 years now, I have given a little fold-over card with that phrase on it to thousands of people along with a short explanation of how living with this truth in mind can make a difference in a person's life.
+In addition to being blessed with a wonderful wife, three great sons, four beautiful grandchildren, wonderful parents and my Catholic Faith, the discovery of that little phrase and the true meaning behind it has made the most difference in my life.

 This site is another step in that direction.